-As an alternative to purchasing real property directly, an investor can often purchase (indirect purchase) shares of a company that owns the property (special purpose vehicle).
+As an alternative to buying real property directly, an investor can often buy (indirect purchase) shares of a company that owns the property (special purpose vehicle).
 Investments in this form are particularly popular in project developments.
-An indirect purchase follows separate rules, however careful evaluation of the property is still important.
+Although an indirect purchase follows separate rules, careful evaluation of the property is still important.